FIRST Announces 2014 UFIRST Scholar Recipients

 Al Hikmah Institute of Sciences

-Goals and aspirations: “I look forward to teaching children in an elementary school setting.
-As I have had the opportunity this first year of college to observe in local classrooms, I appreciate more the different methods used to teach various learning styles.
-I hope to be able to use what I learn to encourage students and let them know they are all special in God’s eyes and each one can learn in their own special way.”
+Goals and aspirations: “I look forward to teaching or working with students in whatever setting God calls me to.
+I can use a degree in education as a teacher in the classroom as well as a youth leader at a church.
+Either way, I hope to be able to use what I have learned to encourage students and let them know they are all special in God's eyes and each one can learn in their own special way.”

 Lawrence Memorial Regis College

 Goals and aspirations: “I want to be the best nurse I can possibly be for my patients.
 I want to work in the places that are most in need around the world and improve access to healthcare for women and children.”